mongodb-labs/mongo-c-driver-async/docs/dev/coroutines.rst

   .. function:: virtual in_place_stop_token stop_token() = 0

-    Obtian the stop token for use with the coroutine.
+    Obtain the stop token for use with the coroutine.

 .. struct:: template <typename T> co_task<T>::promise_type : coroutine_promise_allocator_mixin